 I've done about 30 flushes over the years.
 Last week I did another one and got hundreds of very small green, floating balls out, along with some chaff - cholesterol crystals - that turns into stones over time.
-Later that day I felt lighter, calmer, more up, my skin looked great, and this lasted for the next two days.
+Later that day I felt lighter, calmer, more up, and my skin looked great.
 Success.

 Why do we need to clean the liver?

 Bile is a green, alkaline liquid that's produced by the liver and stored in the gall bladder.
 It consists of water, mucus, bile pigment (bilirubin), bile salts, cholesterol, enzymes and beneficial bacteria.
 To help digest food that comes from the stomach, bile is squirted through a tube - the common bile duct - into the small intestine.
 Just like you need soap as an emulsifier to get grease off a pot, bile emulsifies fats and oils in your foods, breaking it down so it can be absorbed in the small intestine.
 Bile also neutralizes the acidity of food that comes from the stomach, as it is quite alkaline with a pH of 9.5.